 The first and primary step we need to take is to verify whether or not you have a case.
 This depends on the circumstances of course.
 Many times, this is easy to show.
 You have injuries, medical bills, and even lost time at work all the result of the injuries you sustained.
 Someone else caused you to suffer those injuries.
 This may be clear, too.
 For example, if you are in a car accident, the police will make a decision about fault.
 This can then be used to support your claims for any losses you suffered.

 In other cases, it is not that clear-cut.
-We must provide a risk existed and that someone’s actions or inactions caused you to suffer loss.
+We must provide proof that a risk existed and that someone’s actions or inactions caused you to suffer loss.
 Though it may seem challenging, our team will help you determine this.